 While my next choice, Boho by apottinger, may have fewer flowers and deeper colors than my previous choices, it still reminds me of spring.
 The bokeh effect she used over and around the photo feels like sunbeams coming through the window.
 I love how the wildflower title and word art is enhanced by her floral clusters and that big ol’ butterfly.
 The photo is totally adorable as well, but my favorite part has to be the pieced mat.
 It’s a great way to show off more gorgeous papers and create additional interest on the layout.
 As a quilter, it just makes my heart happy.

 My final pick of the day, What A Beautiful World by FILIPPOK, was an easy choice.
 Nothing says spring to me more than working in the garden.
 The photo series of the little boy helping with the planting and watering are totally adorable.
 The big floral photo, with all it’s wonderful details like the water drops, is simply gorgeous.
 Purple pansies are my favorite so I may be a bit biased, but this layout is the epitome of spring to me.
 I can’t wait for it to get here, but in the meantime I can easily satisfy my spring fever by looking at beautiful layouts like this.

-Those are my first picks!
-I hope you like them as much as I do.
-If you have time, please click on the individual links to leave some love for these designers and memorykeepers.
-Thanks! :)
+That’s it for me.
+I hope you enjoyed today’s picks.
+If you have time, please click on the individual links to leave some love for these memory keepers.
+Thanks! 🙂